tgmf/crypto_trading_bot_ulisses/README.md

 ## 📊 Trading Model Architecture

-The system uses a unique three-state quantum-inspired approach:
+The system uses a three-state quantum-inspired approach:

 - **Short (-1)**: Betting on price decrease
 - **Neutral (0)**: No clear edge detected